Skills

 __data_model | dict[str, FormInfoField] | Conversation result fields |

-__chat_history | list[Record] | Conversation history (messages from user and agent) |
+__chat_history | list[Record] | Conversation history (messages from customer and agent) |

 __env_parameters | dict | Environment parameters |